FAQs for MFA Theatre Students

 No. Graduate study in each of the areas of emphasis is extremely demanding.
 There is only enough time for students to complete their course and production responsibilities, and students do not have time to hold down a job, or fulfill requirements of an additional degree or area of emphasis within the department.
-Students choose one of the following areas of emphasis: Acting, Directing, or Design and Production.

 Do graduate students teach?